RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 - Mark each statement true or false:
 - Thought-action fusion is a rare form of mental illness that makes thoughts seem like actions.# Thought-action fusion is not a mental illness, and it is common.
-- Talking about earthquakes tends to make earthquakes more likely.# Talking about any fear does not make the feared thing more likely to happen.
+- Talking about flooding tends to make flooding more likely.# Talking about any fear does not make the feared thing more likely to happen.
 - When a member describes a problem, the listener should try to imagine the worst that could happen, so they can warn the member about it.# Listeners should not allow their imaginations to interfere with chats.
 - Members are sometimes distressed because they fear they might cause harm.#Fear of causing harm is one of the things that can distress people.
 - Sadness almost always leads to attempted suicide.# Sadness is an emotion, and no emotion in itself can lead to attempted suicide.
+- Prolonged loneliness almost always leads to attempted suicide.# No circumstances in life, not even prolonged loneliness, can in itself lead to attempted suicide.
-- The more a member thinks about coming to harm, the more likely they are to come to harm.# Thoughts about harm do not necessarily lead to actual harm.
+- The more a member thinks about suicide, the more likely they are to attempt suicide.# Thoughts about suicide do not necessarily lead any to attempt suicide.
 {:.quiz}